rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 False Positive: When Apply Test B to A, what's the % of B is true while A is not true

-Evidence/Test (B) is almost impossible to be 100 % accuate, the errors can be:
+Note.
+Evidence/Test (B) is almost impossible to be 100 % by definition:

 *   false positive: A is not true, but Test B say it is true.